Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Azure Active Directory (Azure AD) conditional access.
 - [x] Just in time (JIT) VM access

-### You have an Azure subscription named Sub1 that contains an Azure Storage account named Contosostorage1 and an Azure key vault named Contosokeyvault1.
+### You have an Azure subscription named Sub1 that contains an Azure Storage account named Contosostorage1 and an Azure Key Vault named Contosokeyvault1.
 You plan to create an Azure Automation runbook that will rotate the keys of Contosostorage1 and store them in Contosokeyvault1.
 You need to implement prerequisites to ensure that you can implement the runbook.
 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order

 ![Question193](images/question193.jpg)